 These are, of course, not the only symptoms.
 They are simply the most common signs of thyroid problems.
 If your physician recommends thyroid testing without any of these symptoms occurring, don’t be alarmed.
 Many use it as a standard checkpoint in their provided healthcare routine.

 Once you figure out the early signs of thyroid problems and you suspect that you are experiencing some thyroid issues, you are likely wondering how these concerns might be resolved.
 The two most common ways are medication and surgery.

 There are a number of prescription medications available on the market that are commonly used to treat hyperthyroidism and hypothyroidism.
 Most are taken daily in the form of a pill or capsule, however, there are others that are injected at intervals.

 If medication is the correct route for you, we will discuss these options at the appropriate time.
 This conversation will help you narrow down which regimen is correct for your situation and help you decide the best path forward.

 In some cases, the thyroid is removed in a medical procedure.
 This is most common with hyperthyroidism which is sometimes resistant to medication or in situations where the thyroid has already created severe medical difficulty.
 Following surgery, medication is also often prescribed.

 While these are the two most common steps in alleviating thyroid disorder, they are not the only ones.
 We will let you know if there are other options that might benefit you better.

 Schedule Thyroid Testing Today

-Please call us at the Medical Transformation Center in Louisville, Kentucky to schedule your thyroid testing.
+Please call us at the Medical Transformation Center in Louisville, Kentucky to schedule your thyroid testing and to check signs of thyroid problems..
 We can help you get the answers you’re looking for and get back to feeling like yourself.